Skip to main content

 Default custom authentication

-The platform includes a default custom authentication that returns the value of an HTTP header whose name is configured in the AUTH_HEADER system parameter.
+The platform provides a default custom authentication that returns the value of an HTTP header, with the header name specified in the AUTH_HEADER system parameter.

-If this returned header values does not contain a simple plain text login you can use it to determine the appropriate login by using the parseAuth hook.
+If the value of this header does not contain a simple plain text login, the appropriate login can be determined using the parseAuth hook.

 Client certificate authentication

-When using an Apache or NGINX webserver as reverse proxy you can configure it to enforce client certificate authentication (see this document for details).
+When using an Apache or NGINX webserver as reverse proxy it can enforce client certificate authentication (see this document for details).

 They typically can be configured to propagate the verified client certificate's DN as the X-SSL-Client-S-DN HTTP header.
 Then the authentication on Simplicité side is easy as it is just a matter of parsing this DN, e.g. extracting the CN field as login: